Loune Viaud

 Human Rights

-Loune Viaud is a Haitian human rights advocate who has made significant contributions to public health and children’s welfare in Haiti.
+Loune Viaud is a Haitian human rights advocate who has significantly contributed to public health and children’s welfare in Haiti.
 In 2010, during a meeting to discuss the country’s recovery from devastating hurricanes, a powerful earthquake struck, and Loune rushed to Haiti’s General Hospital to find 38 orphaned children among the rubble.
 She immediately took them in and founded Zanmi Beni, a home for disadvantaged children just outside of Port-au-Prince.
 Loune’s dedication to helping Haiti has earned her the 2002 Robert F. Kennedy Human Rights Award.

 Despite the ongoing challenges faced by Haiti, Loune’s advocacy and determination provide hope for the country’s future.
 In addition to her work at Zanmi Beni, Loune continues to work with Zanmi Lasante and Partners in Health, where she helped launch one of the world’s most effective AIDS treatment programs.
 Loune’s story highlights the resilience of the human spirit, showing that in times of crisis, there are always individuals willing to step up and make a difference, even when the odds are against them.
-Her work reminds us that while disasters can be devastating, they can also bring out the best in people and inspire us to create positive change in the world.

 Artwork by